MichelDucartier/ada-jekyll/index.md

 is ingeniously written.
 The film industry isn't merely a storyteller, it's a maestro of the grand symphony of creativity and tradition, innovation and nostalgia.

-Perched on the shoulders of the [original paper](http://www.cs.CMU.edu/~ark/personas/) paper, we're taking a deep dive into the cinematic psyche.
-With a more nuanced lens, we're out to uncover if actors wear their characters like well-fitted gloves, repeatedly slipping into familiar roles, or if they're chameleons, constantly changing hues. (refine at the end to say what we did exactly)
+Perched on the shoulders of the [original publication](http://www.cs.CMU.edu/~ark/personas/), we're taking a deep dive into cinematic personas.
+With a more nuanced lens, we're out to uncover if actors wear their characters like well-fitted gloves, repeatedly slipping into familiar roles, or if they're chameleons, constantly changing hues.

-Our quest unravels the tales within the CMU Movie Summary Corpus—more than 42,000 narratives waiting to spill their secrets.
-We're mining deeper, armed with IMDb's vast archives and TvTropes' rich insights, to bring new dimensions to the personas we explore.
+Our quest starts with the tales within the CMU Movie Summary Corpus — more than 42,000 narratives waiting to spill their secrets.
+We're exploring deeper, armed with IMDb's vast archives and WikiData' rich knowledge base, to bring new dimensions to the personas we explore.

-We're on a mission to spot these comfort zones.
-It's a bit like movie detective work.
-Do actors reinvent themselves, or do they find a niche and nestle in?
-We're zooming in on patterns, crunching numbers, and charting the emotional pulse of plots, all while peeking behind the casting curtain.
-Are there hidden patterns in who gets to play the hero, the villain, the heartbreaker?
+We're on a mission to spot actors that created comfort zones for themselves, our magnifying glass being our data analysis knowledge.
+Throughout this analysis, we will be zooming in on patterns, crunching numbers, and charting plots to uncover comfort zones in movie genres and in personas.
+We'll also take a peek behind the casting curtain to try and find hidden patterns in who gets to play the hero, the villain, the casanova?

-Join us on this exclusive backstage pass as we lift the velvet curtains on the data.
-Together, we'll navigate through this lattice of information to perhaps capture the essence of cinema—a blend of the uncharted and the classic, the heartbeat of the screen.
+Join us on this exclusive backstage pass as we lift the velvet curtains on this data.
+Together, we'll navigate through this lattice of information to perhaps capture the essence of cinema typecasting.
 <!---

 ### Tiny description of what was done on the original paper ?